Before you begin, make sure you have completed the prerequisites in Section 12.1, Prerequisites for Moving an NSS Volume with DFS

 You can manually purge or restore the original volume’s deleted data at any time during the purge delay period.
 Use the normal method of purging deleted volumes.
 For information, see OES 2018 SP1: NSS File System Administration Guide for Linux.

 New Location: Specify the Novell eDirectory common name of the server where you want to move the selected volume.

 If the destination volume is a shared volume, select the virtual server object for the pool on which the shared volume is to be created.

-Schedule: Selectto begin the move immediately, or specify the date and time you want to schedule the move.
+Run Schedule: Selectto begin the move immediately, or specify the date and time you want to schedule the move.

-Specify a unique name for the new volume.
+Create and name the new volume.

 Specify the pool on the new location where you want the new volume to reside, specify the volume quota, then click.